Foxlider/EDPostcards_BOT/README.md

   - tweet [txt] : To send a tweet via the bot's console. txt is the message of the tweet.

 THE END

+# Changelog

+## [ Version 1.3 ]
+- Now making sure a data folder exists on Linux
+- Logging when receiving a tweet
+- Stuff...